 Letshego's business model has historically led to fairly low credit costs, reduced collection costs and improved collection statistics.
-As a consequence, Letshego's overall credit costs (provisions % gross loans) remained fairly low at 2.9% for 2017, albeit higher than the 2.6% reported in 2016.
-With Letshego gradually diversifying into non-payroll loans, non-performing loans (NPLs) and provisioning costs will likely increase, although this is countered by the higher margins available in non-payroll related lending and the diversification benefits obtained.
-In addition, the subdued economic environment in many countries where Letshego operates in, and the higher provisioning needs under new IFRS 9 guidelines (an issue faced by financial institutions globally) also imply further pressure on provisioning needs.
+As a consequence, Letshego's overall credit costs (provisions % gross loans) remained fairly low at 2.5% as at June-end 2018 (year-end 2017: 2.9%).
+With Letshego gradually diversifying into riskier non-payroll loans, non-performing loans (NPLs) will likely increase, although this is countered by the diversification benefits obtained.
+In addition, the subdued economic environment in many countries where Letshego operates, and the higher provisioning needs under new IFRS 9 guidelines (an issue faced by financial institutions globally) imply further pressure on NPLs and provisioning needs.

-NPLs for December 2016 were at 9.3% (as per our policies NPLs include all impaired loans and loans past due by 90 days), significantly higher than the 7.6% in December 2015.
-Higher NPLs over the past three years are primarily due to (1) a change in the company's NPL classification policy, whereby all loans delinquent by more than 90 days are now classified, (2) challenging operating conditions in some of Letshego's regional operations, such as Mozambique, Rwanda and Kenya more recently, and (3) an increased portion of non-payroll related loans.
+Letshego disclosed an NPL ratio of 7.6% as at June-end 2018, higher than the 6.8% reported in December 2017.
+Increasing NPLs are primarily due to (1) challenging operating conditions in some of Letshego's regional operations, such as Tanzania, Rwanda and Uganda, and (2) an increased portion of non-payroll related loans to total loans.

-Reported loan loss provisions to pre-provision income increased to 19.1% in 2017, from 16% in December 2016 (end-2015: 11.9%), with the problem loans coverage (loan loss reserves to NPLs) deteriorating to 42% for December 2016 from 51% in December 2015, albeit higher than the 29% in December 2014.
-It is important to note, however, that Letshego has comprehensive credit insurance cover in markets like Namibia and Mozambique that increases the post-default recovery.
+Reported loan loss provisions to pre-provision income were 15.5% as of June-end 2018 (19.1% for 2017), with the problem loans coverage (loan loss reserves to NPLs) improving to 95% of NPLs from 73% in December 2017.
+Additionally, Letshego has comprehensive credit insurance cover in markets like Namibia and Mozambique that increases the post-default recovery.